Outrage after Idaho elementary school staff dress as border wall and 'Mexicans' for Halloween

 Breaking News Emails

-The superintendent of an Idaho school district apologized Friday after at least a dozen elementary school staffers collectively dressed as a "border wall" and in stereotypical Mexican costumes on Halloween at work — and posted them on the school's Facebook page.
+The superintendent of an Idaho school district apologized Friday after at least a dozen elementary school staffers collectively dressed as a "border wall" and in stereotypical Mexican costumes on Halloween at work — and posted photos of themselves on Facebook.

 The employees of Heights Elementary School dressed as a wall in cardboard in a group of costumes made to look like bricks.
 The slogan "Make America Great Again" was written in red, white and blue letters across their chests.